Draw Down and Maximum Draw-down

 There is a large contrast between risking 2% of your equity compared to risking 10% of your equity on one transaction.

 However, if you risked only 2 % you would have still had $34,055 which is only a 32% loss of your total account equity.
-This is why it's best to use the 2% risk management strategy
+This is why it is best to use the 2 percent risk management strategy

 However, if you risked 10% you'd only have $32,805 after only 5 losing trades that is less than what you would have if you risked only 2% of your trading account and lost all 20 trades.